Kathleen Stock

-Her views on transgender rights and gender identity have become a contentious issue.
+Her opposition to transgender rights and gender identity have become a contentious issue.
 In December 2020, she was appointed Officer of the Order of the British Empire (OBE) in recognition of services to higher education, a decision which was subsequently criticised by a group of over 600 academic philosophers who argued that Stock's "harmful rhetoric" contributed to the marginalisation of transgender people.
 In October 2021, she resigned from the University of Sussex.
-This came after a student campaign took place calling for her dismissal and the faculty trade union accused the university of "institutional transphobia."
+This came after a student campaign took place calling for her dismissal and the university trade union accused the university of "institutional transphobia."
 A group of over 200 academic philosophers from the UK signed an open letter in support of Stock's academic freedom.

-Early life
+Early life and education

-Stock was born in Aberdeen and raised in Montrose Scotland; the daughter of English academics at Aberdeen University, a philosophy lecturer and a newspaper proofreader.
-She was an undergraduate reading French and philosophy at Exeter College, Oxford, followed by an MA at St Andrews.
-Stock then won a scholarship for a philosophy PhD at Leeds.
+Stock was born in Aberdeen, and was raised in Montrose, Scotland, the daughter of a philosophy lecturer at Aberdeen University, and of a newspaper proofreader.
+Stock read French and philosophy at Exeter College, Oxford, followed by an MA at the University of St Andrews.
+She then won a scholarship to enable her to study for a PhD in philosophy at the University of Leeds, where she studied under Matthew Kieran's supervision.

 Academic career

 Following her graduation, Stock briefly taught at the University of Lancaster and the University of East Anglia before joining the University of Sussex in 2003, where she worked as a reader and later a professor of philosophy.
 On 28 October 2021, the university announced Stock's resignation from the position following controversy around her views on gender identity; the announcement, written by the school's vice-chancellor, expressed regret that Stock did not "feel able to return to work" and that she had been subject to "bullying and harassment".

 Stock has written one monograph as well as articles in peer-reviewed academic journals, and has contributed several chapters to edited volumes.
 She edited Philosophers on Music: Experience, Meaning, and Work (first edition 2007), and together with Katherine Thomson-Jones, she edited New Waves in Aesthetics (2008).
 In her monograph Only Imagine: Fiction, Interpretation and Imagination (2017), she argues for authorial intentionalism.

 Stock was the vice-president of the British Society of Aesthetics from 2019 to 2020.
 She has given lectures at the University of York, the Aristotelian Society, the London Aesthetics Forum, the University of Wolverhampton, and the American Society for Aesthetics.
 On 28 October 2021 Stock resigned from the University of Sussex.
-Following Stock's resignation, she announced she would be joining the University of Austin as a fellow on a part-time basis without the requirement to move to Austin.
+Following Stock's resignation, she announced she would be joining the University of Austin as a fellow on a part-time basis without the requirement to move to Austin, Texas.